Buying A Propane Tank - The Ultimate Guide

 Like everything else you own, you are liable for your tank, service, and installation when you own your tank.

 Thankfully, choosing a certified and reliable propane tank installer and service team ensures this liability is minimal.
-We discuss finding a qualified propane contractor in chapter 5 - Hiring the Right Propane Tank Installer.
+We discuss finding a qualified propane contractor in the section, Hiring the Right Propane Tank Installer.

 3 - What happens when you move?